inlavigo/gg_cache/README.md

 # GgCache

-A simple cache implementation that can be used to cache and restore function results.
+A simple cache implementation that can be used to cache and restore function results based on function parameters.